kgjoner/my-dev-website-in-vue/src/data/posts/Making a JAMstack blog.md

 ## But what is JAMstack?

-JAMstack stands for __J__avascript, __A__PI and __M__arkup.
+JAMstack stands for Javascript, API and Markup.
 It is not a specific technology but a way to build and deliver websites.
 The idea is serving only static assets as pure Javascript, HTML and CSS codes.

 But unlikely early FTP times, there is no need to deal with web servers.
 The website is directly pushed to CDN, making it faster and more secure.
 And as soons as a new version of it is uploaded, the CDN invalidates the cache, so no worries about old content being delivered.

-You then may use third party APIs to handle user [generated content](#dealing-with-generated-content), like forms or comments, and be free from a backend.
+You then may use third party APIs to handle [user generated content](#dealing-with-generated-content), like forms or comments, and be free from a backend.

-_What about my own generated data, like blog posts?_
+_Nice, but what about my own generated data, like blog posts?_

 Well, if you prefer keeping them in an external database, they should be gotten during website building in order to prerender all the pages.
 And that can be achieved thanks to static site generators, like Gridsome.